 Looking for a new job can be an overwhelming process.
 There is so much advice out there about how to write a resume, where to post it and how to interact with recruiters and hiring managers.
-One of the most hotly debated job search topics is whether or not you need a cover letter (CV) to send with your resume.
+One of the most hotly debated job search topics is whether or not you need a cover letter to send with your resume.
 A resume is absolutely necessary in the tech space.
 On your resume you want to highlight things that make you a highly marketable and attractive candidate to a prospective employer.
 There are many helpful posts about resumes out there, so there’s no need cover more resume info here.
-The focus of this article is to take a look at what a CV is, why it is used, and whether or not you need one as a tech professional.
+The focus of this article is to take a look at what a cover letter is, why it is used, and whether or not you need one as a tech professional.

-What is a CV?
+What is a Cover letter?

-When Do I Need a CV?
+When Do I Need a Cover letter?

-When I Don’t Need a CV?
+When I Don’t Need a Cover letter?

-Writing a Good CV
+Writing a Good cover letter